udaysk3/ProductPriceCompare/README.md

 # Product Price Comparator

-This project is implemented for the InnoExpo360, a 3 days Hackathon Challenge in JNTUGV, Vizianagaram.
+This project is implemented for the InnoExpo360, a 3-day Hackathon Challenge in JNTUGV, Vizianagaram.
+We secured 2nd place in the competition.

 ## Overview